Celje, Slovenia Guide

 Day Trips

 1 hour 15 minutes by car Ptuj, one of Slovenia's oldest cities, boasts a rich history dating back to Roman times.
-Explore Ptuj Castle, perched high above the Drava River, and wander through the charming medieval streets of the Old Town.
-Don't miss the annual Kurentovanje carnival, a vibrant and colorful celebration of spring.
-The city also offers opportunities for wine tasting in the surrounding wine region.
+Explore Ptuj Castle, wander through the charming medieval streets, and visit the Kurentovanje Carnival Museum.

 Travel Time